orbcode/orbuculum/README.md

  `-h, --help`: Brief help.

- `-I, --interval [Interval]`: Set integration and display interval in milliseconds (defaults to 1000 mS)
+ `-I, --interval [Interval]`: Set integration and display interval in milliseconds (defaults to 1000 ms)

  `-j, --json-file [filename]`: Output to file in JSON format (or screen if <filename> is '-')